 Scientific and engineering expertise

-Mapping the flow of materials through a production process, and the accompanying processes that create emissions, including identifying the relevant points at which source data are gathered.
+Mapping the flow of materials through a production process, and the accompanying processes that create emissions, including identifying the relevant points at which source data is gathered.
 This may be particularly important in considering whether the entity’s identification of emissions sources is complete.

 Analyzing chemical and physical relationships between inputs, processes and outputs, and relationships between emissions and other variables.
 The capacity to understand and analyze these relationships will often be important in designing analytical procedures.